 Risk As at 31 December 2016, Real estate properties and Properties for sale recognized in the company's consolidated balance sheet amounted to a total of kCHF 1'242'270, representing 93% of total consolidated assets.
 The valuation involves the work of an external real estate appraiser and is performed at fair value using the discounted cash flow method.
 The fair value assessment is based on assumptions, in particular with regard to development risks, rental income and sales revenue, discount rates, vacancy rates as well as operating, maintenance and repair costs.
 The valuation of Real estate properties and Properties for sale is further discussed in section "Significant Accounting and Valuation Policies" and note 3 "Real estate properties" of the notes to the consolidated financial statements.
-Due to the significance of the carrying amounts and the judgment involved in the assessment of the valuation, this matter was considered significant to our audit.
-Our audit response As part of our audit, we assessed the objectivity, independence and competence of the external real estate appraiser.
+Our audit involved in the assessment of the valuation, this matter was considered significant to our audit. response As part of our audit, we assessed the objectivity, independence and competence of the external real estate appraiser.
 We involved our own real estate valuation specialists in evaluating the assumptions applied and compared these to corroborative sector data.
 Furthermore, we evaluated the underlying property-specific data used in the valuations, in particular with regard to development risks, rental income and sales revenue, discount rates, vacancy rates as well as operating, maintenance and repair costs.